Riparo/nougat/docs/README.md

 ## section.param(...)

-unlike other frameworks, misuzu use decorator to define parameters
+unlike other frameworks, nougat use decorator to define parameters

 - split between definition and using of parameter
 - much more pythonic